0SINTr/DHushCP/README.md

 - Useful when Alice and Bob want to avoid suspicion and keep their presence discreet while exchanging critical information.

 #### **Additional Recommendation**
-- Prior to running the Initiator or the Responder, disable shell history using `set +o history`, then enable it when the communication is ended using `set +o history`.
+- Prior to running the Initiator or the Responder, disable shell history using `set +o history`, then enable it when the communication is ended using `set -o history`.

 ### 🧮 **Available Message Space Calculation**